cameras

 HDR Image taken with the Canon SD880, edited using Photomatix |

 Canon SD880 - It was a great point-and-shoot at the time we bought it.
 It was small and inconspicuous for times when we didn't want to draw attention to ourselves.
 We also hacked the camera so that we could take HDR photos with it.
 The hack doesn't technically void the warranty, but it's not officially supported by Canon - if you're worried about that sort of thing.
 The video isn't great (see here), but it's better than not having the option to take a quick video if you want to.
-There are definitely more sophisticated options available now but we were really happy with it for our trip.
+There are definitely more sophisticated options available now

 Taken with 35mm film, using the Fisheye 2 Lomo Camera at Tortuga Bay. |